 The Constitutional Council of France (hereinafter: the Constitutional Council) in Decision No. 2001-446 DC of 27 June 2001, did not accept the proposal to assert the unconstitutionality of the Voluntary Interruption of Pregnancy (Abortion) and Contraception Act that prescribed extending the deadline for abortion on request from 10 to 12 weeks, which the applicants claimed represented an attack on respect for the human being from the beginning of life.
-The proponents of the proposal believed that the Act "violates the principle of the respect due to any human being from the commencement of its life" since permits the interruption of the development "of a human being having reached the fetus stage", which "constitutes a potential human being" and is eligible for "strengthened legal protection"; violates, by disregarding the obligation of prudence which is incumbent on the legislature "in the absence of a medical consensus" on these questions, the precautionary principle which constitutes a constitutional objective set by Article 4 of the Declaration of Human and Civic Rights of 1789."
-The Constitutional Council, similar to the aforementioned Constitutional Courts of some EU member states, concludes in point 4 that "it is not for the Constitutional Council, which does not have a general discretionary decision-making power comparable to that of Parliament, to call into
+917 The proponents of the proposal believed that the Act "violates the principle of the respect due to any human being from the commencement of its life" since permits the interruption of the development "of a human being having reached the fetus stage", which "constitutes a potential human being" and is eligible for "strengthened legal protection"; violates, by disregarding the obligation of prudence which is incumbent on the legislature "in the absence of a medical consensus" on these questions, the precautionary principle which constitutes a constitutional objective set by Article 4 of the Declaration of Human and Civic Rights of 1789."
+The Constitutional Council, similar to the aforementioned Constitutional Courts of some EU member states, concludes in point 4 that "it is not for the Constitutional Council, which does not have a general discretionary decision-making power comparable to that of Parliament, to call into question the provisions enacted by the legislature on the basis of the state of knowledge and techniques; it is always legitimate for Parliament, acting within its powers, to amend earlier legislation or to repeal it and substituting fresh provisions for it if necessary; the exercise of this power must not, however, have the effect of depriving constitutional requirements of their legal guarantees."
+If it is true that the Constitutional Council cannot question the provisions made by the legislator, then it is not clear what exactly the Constitutional Council decides on, since the role of the constitutional courts is to determine whether the Act is in accordance with the Constitution.
+In point 5, the Constitutional Council concludes that "By raising from ten to twelve weeks the period during which a pregnancy may be voluntarily terminated where the pregnant www.conseil-constitutionnel.fr/sites/default/files/as/root/bank_mm/anglais/a2001446dc.pdf, (accessed: 25 January 2022).

-899 Ibid., point 3, d.